Development Bank of the Republic of Belarus (the DBRB)

 - financing of long-term and capital-intensive investment projects in the framework of government programs and activities implementation as well as investment projects independently selected by the DBRB;

-- extension of concessional export credits to support large (over USD 1 million) projects of domestic exporters.
+- extension of concessional export credits to support large projects of domestic exporters.

 Activities of the DBRB are comprehensively regulated by the special legal act having the force of law – Decree No. 261.
 This document states that in the part not regulated by the Decree itself the Law on banking activities may be applied to the Development Bank.

 Pursuant to the Decree of the President of the Republic of Belarus dd May 31, 2016 No184 the DBBR activities are supervised by the National Bank of the Republic of Belarus.
 The legal requirements as regards banking supervision over banks and non-bank credit and finance entities shall apply to the Development Bank subject to peculiarities specified by the National Bank.